opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/notification/index.md

 the Notification module does not make use of any particular technology.

 ## Architecture
-As the majority of the ODM services, the Blueprint Service is composed by:
+As the majority of the ODM services, the Notification Service is composed by:

 * Notification API module: a module containing abstract controller, resource definition and a client to interact with the controller.
 * Notification Server: a basic server eventually implementing common parts between each possible Notification Adapter